fbpx

 Stephanie Scott is a mother, educator and artist based in Ecuador.
 Stephanie holds a BA in Linguistics from Georgetown University and a Master of Science in Teaching from Fordham University.
 She is the founder of Proyecto Tsere in the Ecuadorian Amazon, which supports literacy through multicultural children’s literature projects.
 Proyecto Tsere also creates and publishes original children’s books tailored to the needs of multiethnic rural Amazonian public school students and distributes them for free.
 In 2017, Stephanie received a Seed the Change grant from Pollination Project.

-Kisubi Denis is a One Young World Ambassador, Campaigner and leader in development practice, who is passionate about working with inspiring diverse groups of people to become change agents and challenge the injustices in society.
+Kisubi Denis is a One Young World Ambassador, campaigner, advocate, human rights educator, and leader in development practice, passionate about empowering diverse groups of people to become change agents and challenge injustices in society.

-He is a Co – Founder and Director at Give Hope Uganda a youth-led organisation in Uganda that seeks to promote the health and well-being of adolescent girls and young people with opportunities to realise their full potential.
+He is a Founding Partner at Give Hope Uganda, a youth-led organization in Uganda that promotes the health and well-being of adolescent girls and young people, providing opportunities for them to realize their full potential.
+Kisubi has successfully managed online and offline campaigns and is particularly passionate about youth, media, and information literacy.

 Kiima Stephen